tbm/homepage/content/debian/orion/qnap/ts-109/troubleshooting.md

 cases different network settings have to be used (for example, because the settings in the original firmware were incomplete).

-If you cannot connect to your QNAP, here are three things you can try:
+If you cannot connect to your QNAP, here are some things you can try:

 <ul>